laoqiu233/cat-mirror/DEVELOPERS_GUIDE.md

     'config': lambda: 'Testing' # The config page, route is automatically set to /config/*module name* }
 ```

+# Notes for Developers
+## CSS
+When writing CSS styles, remember to add `#module-*ModuleName*` before every one of your selectors to avoid conflicts between diffrent modules.
+Since modules are warpped inside a *div* element with an id of `#module-*ModuleName*`.

 # Fin.
  And that's basically it!
 Now you can code your own module for your customized cat-mirror experience.